Climate change has become one of the most pressing global issues.

 What is Climate Change?

-Since the early 20th century, changes in the Earth’s climate have been caused primarily by human activities, such as burning of fossil fuels.
+Since the early 20th century, changes in the Earth’s climate have been caused primarily by human activities, such as burning fossil fuels.

 Human activities release heat-trapping greenhouse gases that continue to drive climate change.